alienproX/simple-instagram/README.md

-Open brower and enter URL `http://localhost:1984`
+open brower and enter URL `http://localhost:1984`

+if you are living or working in Mainland China, you need to looking for a solution to cross the f##king Great Firewall to start this demo.